Requesting This Course:

-- Coming soon as an online course this Fall 2019!
+- Coming soon as an online course in 2020!
 Learn more on our Online Course page.

 Violence in the workplace is a serious health and safety issue.
 This course will provide an overview of current thinking and best practices in workplace violence prevention, response, and recovery.
 The focus will be on designing a proactive approach as well as a comprehensive response plan to meet the needs of organizations at risk.
 An interactive format, with group exercises and scenarios will be used to enhance the application of the material to simulated events.
 We will review actual workplace violence case studies, taking a “lessons learned “approach.
 Participants will be asked to bring their experience, questions, and specific workplace violence concerns to the training to enhance the practical value of the course.
 This course will benefit crisis responders as well as any business, employee or management group interested in successful strategies in dealing with workplace violence.